OLaprevote/pyrolyse/README.md

 pose_seq = lys.pose_from_sequence('A'*12)
 ```

- - It is also possible to cherry-pick which classes you want to monkey-patch:
+ - It is also possible to cherry-pick which classes to monkey-patch:

 ```Python
 import pyrosetta as pyr